 The Curriculum Vitae should be no more than three (3) pages.

-Applicants must include additional materials supporting claims against the assessment criteria.
+It is strongly recommended that applicants include additional materials supporting their claims against the assessment criteria.
 The relevance of the materials must be made clear in the written statement.
-Applicants can choose to submit two of the following support materials:
+Applicants may choose to submit one or two of the following support materials:

-- A link to a three-minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy, or interviews with students;
+- A link to a three-minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy, or interviews with students and/or colleagues)

 - A link to a website